nMaroulis/sibyl/README.md

 in order to find relevant information online.
 All the available material is given to the LLM in order to generate the response.

 In order to use this functionality, you have to:
-1.
+1. Setup an LLM through the UI Settings Tab.

-   i.
-Provide a valid HuggingFace or OpenAI API key, to be stored in the local encrypted Database *or* ii.
-Choose an LLM to be deployed locally.
+>   i.
+Provide a valid HuggingFace or OpenAI **API key**, to be stored in the local encrypted Database *or*
+>
+>   ii.
+Choose an LLM to be deployed **locally**.
 This is done automatically by the backend.
-2. Download the chromaDB Embeddings Database, which is not by default provided in the implementation.
+2. **Download the chromaDB Embeddings Database**, which is not by default provided in the implementation.
 The download is available through the UI, or adding manually the following file https://drive.google.com/file/d/15Vrxs6sbPnlZZURGr5DopZHlcwEtvaou/view?usp=share_link in the *database/wiki_rag* directory.

 ### Evaluate Stock - Stock Analysis Module 📊